threema-ch/push-relay/README.md

     keyfile = "your-keyfile.p8"
     key_id = "AB123456XY"
     team_id = "CD987654YZ"

+To support HMS as well, you need to add one or more named HMS config sections.

+    [hms.credentials_a]
+    client_id = "your-client-id"
+    client_secret = "your-client-secret"

+    [hms.credentials_b]
+    client_id = "your-client-id"
+    client_secret = "your-client-secret"

 If you want to log the pushes to InfluxDB, add the following section: